JPVenson/DataAccess/README.md

 This lib is for an EF like DataAccess.

-Usage and Anotatin is Attribute based.
+Usage and Annotating is Attribute based.

 To work with an POCO just name the class like the Table you want to operate Or place the [ForModel(name)] attribute on  it and specify the DB Column name.
 This works on Class|Table level as on Propertys|Columns.